 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The property is located on granted Mining Leases.
 Although all of the tenements wholly or partially overlap with areas the subject of determined native title rights and interests in the two Ngadju determinations, the company notes that the original grant of the right to mine pre-dates 23 December 1996 and as such section 26D of the Native Title Act will be applied to exempt any future renewals or term extensions from the right to negotiate in Subdivision P of the Act.
-The complete area of contiguous tenements that are the subject of this announcement is collectively referred to as the Kambalda Nickel Project ("KNP") area.
+The complete area of contiguous tenements that are the subject of this announcement is collectively referred to as the Kambalda Nickel Project ('KNP') area.
 Gold Fields Ltd's wholly owned subsidiary, St Ives Gold Mining Company Pty Ltd (SIGM) was the registered holder and the beneficial owner of the Project area until the Lunnon Metals IPO.
-The rights to nickel and gold on the Project area were governed by an Option and Joint Venture Agreement (JVA) executed between Lunnon Metals and SIGM which, in summary, granted rights to nickel and gold to Lunnon Metals in such a manner and form as if Lunnon Metals were the tenement holder, until such time as the JV farm-in commitments were met at which point the requisite percentage interest (initially 51%) was to be transferred to Lunnon Metals.
+The rights to nickel and gold on the Project area were governed by an Option and Joint Venture Agreement ('JVA') executed between Lunnon Metals and SIGM which, in summary, granted rights to nickel and gold to Lunnon Metals in such a manner and form as if Lunnon Metals were the tenement holder, until such time as the JV farm-in commitments were met at which point the requisite percentage interest (initially 51%) was to be transferred to Lunnon Metals.
 Lunnon Metals and SIGM subsequently varied the JVA and executed a Sale and Purchase Agreement whereby Lunnon Metals, upon listing on the ASX, now holds 100% of the rights and title to the Project, its assets and leases, subject to certain select reservations and excluded rights retained by SIGM, principally relating to the right to gold in defined areas and the rights to process any future gold ore mined at their nearby Lefroy Gold Plant.
 The KNP comprises 19 tenements, each approximately 1,500 m by 800 m in area, and three tenements on which infrastructure may be placed in the future.
-The KNP area tenement numbers are as follows: M15/1566; M15/1573; M15/1575; M15/1577; M15/1577; M15/1579; M15/1579; M15/1579; M15/ Exploration done by other parties Acknowledgment and appraisal of exploration by other parties. • In relation to nickel mineralisation, WMC, now BHP Nickel West Pty Ltd and a wholly owned subsidiary of BHP Ltd, conducted all relevant exploration, resource estimation, development and mining of the mineralisation at Foster and Jan mines from establishment of the mineral licences through to sale of the properties to SIGM in December 2001.
+The KNP area tenement numbers are as follows: M15/1546; M15/1548; M15/1549; M15/1550; M15/1551; M15/1553; M15/1556; M15/1557; M15/1559; M15/1568; M15/1570; M15/1571; M15/1572; M15/1573; M15/1575; M15/1577; M15/1577; M15/1590; M15/1592; and additional infrastructure tenements: M15/1668; M15/1669; M15/1670.
+There are no known impediments to potential future development or operations, subject to relevant regulatory approvals, over the leases where significant results have been reported.
+The tenements are in good standing with the Western Australian Department of Mines, Industry Regulation and Safety.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties. • In relation to nickel mineralisation, WMC, now BHP Nickel West Pty Ltd and a wholly owned subsidiary of BHP Ltd, conducted all relevant exploration, resource estimation, development and mining of the mineralisation at Foster and Jan mines from establishment of the mineral licences through to sale of the properties to SIGM in December 2001.